 WILL SEXUALLY ACTIVE INDIVIDUALS BENEFIT FROM THE VACCINE?

 Even if someone has already had sex, they should still get HPV vaccine.
 Even though HPV infection usually happens soon after someone has sex for the first time, a person might not be exposed to any or all of the HPV types that are in the vaccine.
-Males and females in the age groups recommended for vaccination are likely to get at least some protection from the vaccine.
+Regardless of the age, most people are likely to get at least some protection from the vaccine.

 SHOULD WOMEN BE SCREENED FOR CERVICAL CANCER BEFORE GETTING VACCINATED?

-Girls and women do not need to get an HPV test or Cervical Screening Test to find out if they should get the vaccine.
+Women do NOT need to get an HPV test or Cervical Screening Test to find out if they should get the vaccine.
 However it is important that women continue to be screened for cervical cancer, even after getting all 3 shots of HPV vaccine.
 This is because HPV vaccines do not protect against ALL types of cervical cancer.